 Fostering independence in students who struggle to stay on task

-Well the research says there are several conditions that support building toward independence.
+Well, the research says several conditions support building toward independence.

 The first (and often neglected) is to explain unappealing choices and why they are one of the options.